niyangbai/saa-playground/README.md

 ## Overview

 SAA Playground is a web-based interactive tool for Strategic Asset Allocation (SAA) optimization.
-Supports efficient frontier visualization, modular constraints, and portfolio statistics—all in the browser.
+It supports efficient frontier visualization, modular constraints, and portfolio statistics—all in the browser.

 Built with [TensorFlow.js](https://www.tensorflow.org/js)